 Occasional games of golf and ping-pong also help to fill the gap left by basketball and softball.
 Before knee replacement I walked, hiked, swam and cycled.

 Swimming as become one of my favorite exercises because I am able to get a full body workout.
 Continue to work out 3 to 4 times in the gym (read about my knee replacement swim routine).

 Have your physical therapist develop a workout program for you once you complete formal physical therapy.

 Rushing in to activities too soon after TKR is not a good idea.
 Be diligent while rehabbing with your physical therapist and then continue with a regular fitness routine after your physical therapy is over.

 Design a program that includes workouts at the gym and some activities that you enjoy participating in.
-Basketball, football and other high impact sports may have caused old injuries that may have led to your TKR.
+Basketball, football, soccer and other high impact sports may have caused old injuries that may have led to your TKR.

 Eliminate those risky activities and sports and be content to sit on the sidelines and watch younger players compete.